zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/apply-map-styling/apply-map-styling.md

-# Load Data
+# Apply Map Styling

 ## Introduction

-This lab walks you through configuring styling point layers in Spatial Studio.

-descr ...
+Spatial Studio allows you to customize the "look and feel" of your map layers by assigning rendering styles, color schemes and transparency.
+In this lab you explore some of these styling capabilities.

 Estimated Lab Time: xx minutes

-### About ...

 ### Objectives

-In this lab, you will:
-* ...
-* ...
+* Understanding of rendering styles
+* Understanding of data-driven styling
+* Learn how to use color schemes

 ### Prerequisites

-As described in the workshop introduction, ......
+* Successfully complete Lab 2: Create Project

 ## **STEP 1:** Navigate to styling

-We begin by ....

 1. From the left-panel menu, navigate to the Projects page.
-Click on hamburger icon for Livelabs Spatial Intro and select Open.
+Click on hamburger icon for Livelabs Spatial Intro and select **Open**.
 ![Image alt text](images/apply-styling-1.png)

 2. You can collapse the Data Elements panel to have more screen space for our map.
 Hover over the right edge of the Data Elements panel and click the grey left arrow.